sigsum/sigsum/README.md

 # The Sigsum Project
 Sigsum is a free and open source project that brings transparency logging to **sig**ned check**sum**s.
-Logging _sigsums_ and not a more concrete type like _certificates_ keep the overall design simple and generally useful.
+Logging _sigsums_ and not a more concrete type like _certificates_ keeps the overall design simple and generally useful.

 &#10004; Minimalistic design that simplifies log operations and usage\
 &#10004; Centralised log operations but distributed trust assumptions\